 - Harvey has been a studio artist for 40 years creating art in France and Northern California, exhibiting in France, New York and San Francisco.
 Twenty-five of those years were spent working with clay, including stoneware and porcelain and low-fire ceramics, creating both functional and sculptural work.
 His studio pursuits after 1986 included mixed media jewelry and mixed media functional and sculptural work as well as collages.
 He began painting in 2010

 - Janet Howell

 - Owner of J. Howell Fine Art Gallery located in Healdsburg, on the Plaza, and for many years former Director of the Carmel Art Association founded in 1927.
-Janet has produced three books on California artists, E. Charlton Fortune, Perry Gray and Rip Matteson.
+Janet produced three books on early California art featuring artists E. Charlton Fortune, Percy Gray and Rip Matteson.

 - Sandy Erickson